-The forum will showcase organizations in Pinellas County that have demonstrated a commitment to achieving gender equity.
+The forum showcased organizations in Pinellas County that have demonstrated a commitment to achieving gender equity.
 The organizations, a mix of for-profit, non-profit and government and of varying sizes, have all been recognized for their accomplishments.
 What is common across these organizations and what differs with respect to workplace gender equity?

-Come hear the experiences of these organizations and their representatives:
+We heard the experiences of these organizations and their representatives:

 Grow Financial Federal Credit Union, Kim Woollard, Chief Human Resources Officer

 Pinellas County Sheriff’s Office, Major Stefanie Campbell, Commander for the Support Services Bureau

 Sabal Trust Company, Jennifer Garbowicz, CFA, CIPM, Principal

 Tech Data, Ameerah Mukayed, CDP, Diversity & Inclusion Specialist

 Grow Financial Federal Credit Union, founded in 1955 by employees of MacDill Air Force Base, is one of Tampa Bay’s largest credit unions.

 |The Pinellas County Sheriff’s Office is the primary law enforcement agency for Pinellas County, responsible for law enforcement services in the unincorporated areas of the county as well as contract cities, jail facilities and courthouse security for Florida’s 6th Judicial Circuit.||